+to ERCOT.

 AFFIDAVIT

 STATE OF TEXAS §

+§

-COUNTY OF §
+COUNTY OF Har ris §

-Before me, the undersigned notary public, on this day personally appeared WILLIAM LELSE to me known to be the person whose name is subscribed to the foregoing instrument, who being duly sworn according to law, deposes and says:

-"1.
-My name is WILLIAM (ELSEY) am over the age of eighteen and am a resident of HOLSTEN, TR. .
-I am competent to testify to all the facts stated in this Affidavit, and I have the authority to make this Affidavit on behalf of Tres Bahias Solar Power, LLC.
+duly sworn according the sworn according the sworn according to the sworn according to the sworn according to the sword to ine person who ng to law, depos Miny Eduards im competent to nis Affidavit on b .
+I am over the age of eig to testify to all the facts st pehalf of Tres Bahias Solar the forego ghteen and tated in this r Power, LLC ing instrument I am a resident Affidavit, and t of I have the

-2. I swear or affirm that in my capacity as MANAUSER of Tres Bahias Solar Power, LLC, I have personal knowledge of the facts stated in the Emergency Operations Plan ("EOP") submitted to ERCOT.
+2. I swear or affirm t have personal know hat in my capa vledge of the fa acity as William Kels acts stated in the Emerge ncy Opera es Bahias Solar lions Plan ("EO Power, LLC, I

-3. I further swear or affirm that I have personal knowledge of the facts stated below:

-• Relevant operating personnel are familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency;

-• The EOP will be reviewed and approved by the appropriate executives;

-• Drills will be conducted to the extent required by subsection (f) of PUC Subst.
-R. § 25.53 by: December 15, 2023.

-• The EOP or an appropriate summary has been or will be distributed to local jurisdictions as needed;

-• Tres Bahias Solar Power, LLC will maintain a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and

-• Tres Bahias Solar Power, LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.
+- 3. I further swear or affirm that I have personal knowledge of the facts stated below: - Relevant operating personnel are familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency. - The EOP has been reviewed and approved by the appropriate executives. - \bullet Drills will be conducted to the extent required by subsection (f) of PUC Subst.
+R. § 25.53 by: December 15, 2023, - The EOP or an appropriate summary has been distributed to local jurisdictions as needed. - Tres Bahias Solar Power, LLC maintains a business continuity plan those addresses returning to normal operations after disruptions caused by an incident; and - Tres Bahias Solar Power, LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.

+2.3 SZ Bosson Control Control Lawrence of Department of